CongducPham/LowCostLoRaGw/Arduino/README.md

 On the MEGA, the SPI pin are as follows: 50 (MISO), 51 (MOSI), 52 (SCK).
 Starting from November 3rd, 2017, the CS pin is always pin number 10 on Arduino and Teensy boards.
 You can have a look at the [Low-cost-LoRa-IoT-step-by-step](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-IoT-outdoor-step-by-step.pdf) tutorial in the tutorial repository (https://github.com/CongducPham/tutorials).

-All the examples uses so-called LoRa mode 1 (BW125, CR45, SF12) on 865.2Mhz to work with the default gateway configuration.
+All the examples uses so-called LoRa mode 1 (BW125, CR45, SF12) at 865.2 Mhz (`CH_10_868`) to work with the default gateway configuration.

-**Arduino_LoRa_Ping_Pong** shows a simple ping-pong communication between a LoRa device and a gateway by requesting an acknowlegment for data messages sent to the gateway.
+**`Arduino_LoRa_Ping_Pong`** shows a simple ping-pong communication between a LoRa device and a gateway by requesting an acknowlegment for data messages sent to the gateway.

-**Arduino_LoRa_Simple_temp** illustrates how a simple LoRa device with temperature data can be flashed to an Arduino board.
+**`Arduino_LoRa_Simple_temp`** illustrates how a simple LoRa device with temperature data can be flashed to an Arduino board.
 The example illustrates in a simple manner how to implement most of the features of a real IoT device: periodic sensing, transmission to gateway, duty-cycle and low-power mode to run on battery for months.

-**Arduino_LoRa_temp** illustrates a more complex example with AES encryption and the possibility to send LoRaWAN packet.
-It can also open a receive window after every transmission to wait for downlink message coming from the gateway.
-The template shows for instance how an '/@Ax#' command can be parsed to set the node's address to 'x'.
+**`Arduino_LoRa_temp`** illustrates a more complex example with AES encryption and the possibility to send LoRaWAN packet.
+It can also open a receive window after every transmission to wait for downlink message coming from the gateway (uncomment `#define WTH_RCVW`).
+The template shows for instance how an '/@Ax#' command from the gateway can be parsed to set the node's address to 'x'.
 It can serve as a template for a more complex LoRa IoT device.

-**Arduino_LoRa_Simple_BeaconCollar** is a simple beacon system to build a collar device intended for Cattle Rustling applications.
+**`Arduino_LoRa_Simple_BeaconCollar`** is a simple beacon system to build a collar device intended for Cattle Rustling applications.
 The device will periodically send a beacon message with a sequence number to track at the gateway the beacon's RSSI and beacon losses to trigger alarms.
 Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.

-**Arduino_LoRa_GPS** is a more elaborated GPS beacon system where a GPS module (UBlox 6M/7M/M8N) is used to get the coordinates of the collar device.
-The device will periodically send a beacon message with a sequence number and the GPS coordinates in the following format \\!BC/0/LAT/43.31408/LGT/-0.36362/FXT/4172.
+**`Arduino_LoRa_GPS`** is a more elaborated GPS beacon system where a GPS module (UBlox 6M/7M/M8N) is used to get the coordinates of the collar device.
+The device will periodically send a beacon message with a sequence number and the GPS coordinates in the following format `\!BC/0/LAT/43.31408/LGT/-0.36362/FXT/4172`.
 This example can served as a basis for a tracking device that parses in a very light-weight manner the GPGGA NMEA message.
 Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.
 In the tutorial, the GPS device can use an open source PCB board designed by Fabien Ferrero from LEAT laboratory, University of Nice, France, to easily integrate an Arduino Pro Mini and an RFM95W radio module.
 The PCB has an integrated antenna to avoid external fragile part.
 The PCB Gerber layout file can be obtained from [https://github.com/FabienFerrero/UCA_Board](https://github.com/FabienFerrero/UCA_Board).
 Here is a [1-click order link](https://www.pcbway.com/project/shareproject/W48634ASK5_UCA_reverse.html) on PCBWAY.com.

+This example also shows how a dedicated "cloud" task, `CloudGpsFile.py`, is implemented and enabled in `clouds.json` to process GPS messages from remote GPS devices and to compute their distance to the gateway.
+More details are provided in this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf).

-**Arduino_LoRa_Generic_Sensor** is a very generic sensor template where a large variety of new physical sensors can be added.
-All physical sensors must be derived from a base Sensor class (defined in Sensor.cpp and Sensor.h) and should provide a get_value() and get_nomenclature() function.
+**`Arduino_LoRa_Generic_Sensor`** is a very generic sensor template where a large variety of new physical sensors can be added.
+All physical sensors must be derived from a base Sensor class (defined in `Sensor.cpp` and `Sensor.h`) and should provide a `get_value()` and `get_nomenclature()` function.
 All the periodic task loop with duty-cycle low-power management is already there as in previous examples.
 Some predefined physical sensors are also already defined:

 - very simple LM35DZ analog temperature sensor
 - digital DHT22 temperature and humidity sensor